MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/create-and-import-migration-packages/view-uploaded-package.md

 1. [Get the package detailed definition](#get-the-package-detailed-definition)
 1. [Delete the package](#delete-the-package)

-You have a project package that contains a `Year` object, with an attribute object ID of `8D679D5111D3E4981000E787EC6DE8A4`, and all its dependents in the MicroStrategy Tutorial project.
+You have a project package that contains a `Year` object, with an attribute object ID of `8D679D5111D3E4981000E787EC6DE8A4`, and all its dependents in the Strategy Tutorial project.
 You want to view the readable definitions of objects from this package for this project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.
 You are also using the `"Demo Project"`, which has a project ID of `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info